 Roasted Root Vegetables: Root vegetables are one of the best appetizer or side dishes you can bring as a healthy alternative for the holidays.
 A dish that will warm the hearts and add color to any plate.
 Mix yams, beets, carrots, parsnips, sweet potatoes and rutabagas – for extra color blue potatoes are also a great add on.
 In a bowl mix them with apple cider vinegar, brown sugar, Himalayan salt and a dash of olive oil.
 Spread on a pan and bake in the oven for 40 minutes at 450F.

 Celery Root & Parsnip Mash: Swap out mashed potatoes for this savory dish and reduce your meal by 100 calories or more.
 Add 2 parsnips and one celery root to boiling water, cook until tender, then let sit for 2 minutes.
 Add half the cubes to a blender, mix with almond milk and greek yogurt – blend well.
 Pour into a bowl and repeat with the other half of parsnips and celery root.
 Mix together.
 Season with Himalayan salt and pepper, and they’re ready to serve!

 Enjoy these amazing recipes this holiday season, find time to exercise, and keep your season bright and healthy.
-Brought to you by CPH and Associates, the leader in personal training insurance.
+Brought to you by CPH Insurance, the leader in personal training insurance.